A Study Found That Cats Mirror Their Owner's Personality

 The study also highlighted those of us who consider cats as our kids!

-They compared the relationship between human children and their parents and cats and their human owners.
+It compared the relationship between human children and their parents with that of cats and their human owners.
 It found that between 30% and 60% of personality traits are inherited, while the rest are a result of environmental factors.

-Additionally, humans who were more conscientious and open had cats who were less aggressive, less fearful and more outgoing.
+Additionally, humans who were more conscientious and open had cats that were less aggressive, less fearful, and more outgoing.

 Another study found that cats adopt the lifestyle of their owners.

 The study looked at two groups of cats.
-The first group had the cats living in smaller home and stayed close to their owners.
+The first group consisted of cats living in smaller homes and staying close to their owners.
 The other group of cats were kept outside at night on large properties.

-The cats eventually began to copy the lives of their owners.
+The cats eventually began to mimic the lives of their owners.
 The second group of cats became more nocturnal.

 So there you have it!

-Science proves that humans have a huge impact on how their cat behaves!
+Science proves that humans have a huge impact on how their cats behave!